bandanna2k/parkrun-stats/README.md

 ## Issues Completed

+- 16/4/2024 Mobile - put up/down arrows into stats
+  Looks OK for attendance records.
+  Looks bad for most events, so didn't do it.

 - 15/4/2024 Do I need name/most global events in most events table?
   Attendance records has unnecessary fields.
 DONE